Vixci/BoostSudoku/README.md

 # SudokuSAT
 Solves Sudoku puzzles of size 4, 9 or 16 using a basic DPLL SAT.

 It implements a few strategies for branching, which can be selected as an optional command line argument (``-S`` or ``--strategy``).
-If none is specified, it defaults to no strategy.
+If none is specified, it defaults to basic DPLL with no strategy.
+The supported strategies are:
+1. DCLS
+2. DLIS
+3. JW-OS
+4. JW-TS

 It reads 2 types of inputs:
 1. A DIMACS file containing 1 SUDOKU, with both rules and puzzle